 The function of the Contest Manager is to organize and operate the contest in strict accordance with the most recent edition of the Constitution and Contest Rules and this Handbook.

-- 1. Every UIL One-Act Play Contest Manager should be certified through the TTAO certification process. - 2.
-Information on Contest Manager Training can be found on the TTAO Website.
+- 1. Every UIL One-Act Play Contest Manager must be certified by passing the online Contest Manager Certification Program each year. - 2.
+Information on Contest Manager Training can be found on the theatre website.